Copycat McDonald’s Big Mac Sauce

 Why this is the best recipe for Big Mac Sauce

-There are few things better when home-making a sauce than lots of flavor and an easy process.
+There are a few things better about homemade sauce than its flavor and ease of preparation.
 This Big Mac Sauce recipe has both, using common ingredients that may already be in your fridge or on your spice rack.
 Plus, it costs just pennies to whip up a batch, and comes together in just a few minutes of active work.

 Ingredients